JasonJWilliamsNY/purple_line_dev_doc/step7.rst

         files"

   3. To validate the metadata file, click "validate sample mapping file", header columns will be displayed.
-Next click the "Validate" button.
+Next click :guilabel:`&Validate`.

   4. To add sequence data, click the "add data" link.
 Click on the folder that matches your CyVerse username and Navigate to the folder where your